 For example, the franchise agreement format in Indian restaurants would be different to another agreement format in India.

 - Location/Territory: The territory in which you will operate and outline any exclusivity rights you may have.

 - Operation: Details how franchisees are expected to run their units.

 - Training and ongoing support: Franchisors offer training and training programs for franchisees and their staff.
 Training may take place at corporate offices or out in the field.
-All ongoing administrative and technical support will also be outlined in the agreement.
+All ongoing administrative and technical support is in the agreement.

 - Duration: Length of the duration of the franchise agreement.

 - Franchise fee/investment: Initial franchise fee that grants the franchisee the right to use the franchisor’s trademark and operating system.

 - Royalties/ongoing fees: Franchisor’s royalty structure.
 Usually a percentage of total sales, which is often paid on a monthly/yearly basis.

 - Trademark/patent: This section will outline how a franchisee can use the franchisor’s trademark, patent, logo and signage.